dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_acl_plugin/readme.md

 # Dojot ACL Plugin

-This plugin enable the ACL for dojot.
+This plugin enables the ACL for dojot.
 The important files are:

 - src/dojot_acl.erl
 - src/dojot_acl_plugin.app.src

-This plugin use Erlang OTP.
+This plugin uses Erlang OTP.

 You must have a recent version of Erlang installed (it's recommended to use the